MamaMagic Baby Expo Cape Town

 Hugging and being connected with your baby through skin to skin

+What is skin-to-skin and what physiologic effects does this have on both mom and baby?
 Discover how skin-to-skin regulates a baby’s temperature, breathing, heart rate and how this process can affect a baby’s biome.
 There are nine instinctive stages that a newborn goes through at birth, in this talk learn what these stages are and what to expect from each of them.
 This crucial talk explores the importance of skin-to-skin and how to practically implement this process.

 “To pee or not to pee” – A bedwetters conundrum